sensu/sensu-go/cli/GUIDELINES.md

 Example unrecoverable operations:

-- Deleting an organization or environment that is not empty.
+- Deleting a namespace that is not empty.
 - Operation that could result in an ops individual or team being paged at 2AM.
 - Updating resource where non-trivial side-effects may be present.